AnkurRam2002/Chat-App/README.md

 <h1 align="center">Chat App</h1>
-This project is a real-time chat application built using HTML, CSS, JavaScript, Socket.IO, and WebSockets.
+WhatsUp is a real-time chat application built using HTML, CSS, JavaScript, Socket.IO, and WebSockets.
 The app allows multiple users to chat with each other in real-time by opening different instances of the app.
 The application is deployed on Render.

 <h3>Features</h3>